Mostly Resilient

 No. We don't think AI will replace Fishing and Hunting Workers, though we do expect the job to change.

-That view is backed by a 61.6% AI Resilience Score, and it makes sense once you look at where AI is actually landing in this field.
-Right now, the technology is handling the desk-side work: tools like NOAA's Catchvision save up to 80% of the time spent reviewing electronic monitoring footage, but they do not replace human oversight [1].
-AI-powered sonar helps anglers track fish movement underwater [5], and trail cameras now use AI to flag specific animals in frame [4].
-These are useful upgrades, not job-enders.
+That view is backed by our 52.6% AI Resilience Score.
+Right now, AI is mostly handling the paperwork side of things.
+Tools like Catchvision save up to 80% of the time spent reviewing electronic monitoring footage, but they do not replace human oversight [1].
+Forward-facing sonar lets anglers track fish movement and watch how they react to a lure [5], and trail cameras now flag bucks automatically [4].
+These are useful upgrades, not replacements.

-The core of the work stays human.
-Setting traps, navigating rough water, reading animal behavior, and making judgment calls in unpredictable conditions are not things AI can step into.
-Ethics and law reinforce this too: thermal imaging and drones are banned for hunting in some states because they violate fair chase principles [6].
-That kind of values-based boundary is a real limit on automation.
+The core of this work stays human for a few reasons.
+Setting traps, working in rough weather, reading animal behavior, and making judgment calls in the field are physical and unpredictable in ways AI cannot easily handle.
+Ethics and law slow automation further: thermal imaging and drones are banned for hunting in some states because they violate fair chase principles [6].

 Sources